schellenberg/computerscience30/_sources/datastructures/2darrays.rst

 Conway's Game of Life
 ~~~~~~~~~~~~~~~~~~~~~~~

-Introduce the Game of Life.
+Introduce the Game of Life (`presentation <https://docs.google.com/presentation/d/1c3T1NS3HTJZfyx6o3RTOKx1vM-SApqSmMxigyOnU9l0/edit?usp=sharing>`_ and :download:`handout <../handouts/game-of-life-handout.pdf>`.
 Find some stable shapes.
 Be sure you completely understand how the game works **before** we attempt to code anything.

 After everyone can determine the "next state" of the game, given a scenario, it's time to code it up.